 Who is soliciting my vote?

-Our Board of Directors, or the board of directors, is soliciting your vote for the Annual Meeting.
+Our Board of Directors, or the board of directors, is soliciting your vote for the Annual Meeting, including at any adjournments or postponements of the meeting.

 When is the record date for the Annual Meeting?